Casillas to run for president of Spanish soccer federation - WHIZ News

-MADRID (AP) — Former d Real Madrid goalkeeper Iker Casillae will run for president of the Spanish soccer federation.
+MADRID (AP) — Former Real Madrid goalkeeper Iker Casillas will run for president of the Spanish soccer federation.

 Casillas, who currently plays for Portuguese club Porto, made the announcement Monday on his social media accounts, saying he will be a candidate as soon as new elections are scheduled.